Growing Mint And Using It In The Kitchen

 - Mint improves metabolism, by stimulating digestive enzymes

 Mint has been with us throughout the world for a long time.
-It’s in the Bible. mint was valued, and you could pay your taxes with it.
+It’s in the Bible which tells us that mint was valued, and you could pay your taxes with it.
 (Matthew xxiii, 23).
 In Greek mythology, it featured in the jealousy of the gods.
 Proserpine turned her rival Minthe into a mint plant.
 (And we thought she was the nice one we felt sorry for!)

 Mint’s Place in History

 The Romans brought mint to Britain, where I think it’s illegal to serve lamb and mutton without it.
 A fascinating character named John Gardiner discusses mint in his book “Feate of Gardening” in 1440, Gardiner’s (probably not his real name) book was the first British horticultural book written in verse.

 Mint is used broadly in North America; we think that the Pilgrims brought some on the Mayflower.
 We have this knowledge because a prominent English traveler named John Josselyn visited the colony in the 17th century.
 He wrote very detailed observations and met with John Winthrop, who was then Governor.
 In his writing, he observed that the Pilgrims were at that time growing mint in their gardens.

 This is how we have a herb with 600 varieties and choices for every taste.

 What Else To Know About Mint.
 Varieties of Mint

 Here are some varieties of mint with their most important growing features and flavor profiles.